Emmalito/ML_BC2/README.md

 The deposit is divided as follows :

-- notebook : folder containing all of our notebook, each one correspond to one part that we have found importantource
+- notebook/: folder with all the notebooks, each one correspond to one part that we have found importantource
-- src/: folder containing the source code (function, data storage and models)
+- src/: folder with the source code, the data file and the models
-- test/: folder containing test code
-- presentation : folder containing the slides and the HTML form of notebooks
+- presentation/: folder with the slides presentation and the HTML pages of the notebooks
-- Business case topic and readme
+- Subject of the project
+- README

 ## Execution

 To launch the project, check that you have the libraries needed !
 Then follow the notebooks in the order.

+Here, some used libraries:

+- numpy
+- matplotlib.pyplot
+- seaborn
+- pandas
+- sklearn
+- shap
+- eli5

 ## Description